|

 |||

-As of April 1, 2025, all international shipments going to or through European Union countries, including Norway, Switzerland, and Northern Ireland, must be filed with ENS.
+As of April 1, 2025, all international shipments destined for or transiting through European Union countries, including Norway, Switzerland, and Northern Ireland, must be declared with ENS.
 EORI and MRN numbers must be included on the Bill of Lading.
 Watch the short video on YouTube about the EORI number.

 ***If the EORI and MRN numbers are not provided, cargo will be refused loading onto the vessel, remain on hold, and incur storage charges.***

-Carriers can assist you in ENS filing and obtaining an MRN # for a fee.
-However, when shipping from the U.S. to an EU country, your consignee must apply for and provide you with an EORI #.
+Carriers (cargo consolidators) can assist you in ENS filing and obtaining an MRN # for a fee.
+However, when shipping from the U.S. to an EU country, your consignee must apply for and provide you with an Economic Operator Registration and Identification (EORI) number.
 It is mandatory.

 Carriers give you the option of self-filing or allowing them to file the ENS on your behalf for a fee, and request that you provide them with the following:

-If your cargo’s final destination is located in an EU Country.
+If your cargo’s final destination is located in a European Union Country.

 Self-Filing: